LordLiang/DrawingSpinUp/README.md

 (SIGGRAPH Asia 2024) This is the official PyTorch implementation of SIGGRAPH Asia 2024 paper: [DrawingSpinUp: 3D Animation from Single Character Drawings](https://lordliang.github.io/DrawingSpinUp/).

-## NOTE: The code is being organized, and the final version will be uploaded before 2024/9/12!!!
+## NOTE: The paper is currently under revision and will be released on arXiv on September 12, 2024.
+The code is being organized, and the final version will be uploaded before on September 12, 2024.

 ## Environment Setup